Director of Economic Development, Planning, Zoning and Urban Design

 The West Dundee 2020 Economic Development Plan (EDP) is designed to provide a description of the Village’s vision for the economic growth of the four (4) primary sectors of the community and to define the tools we can and will use to achieve that vision.
 The EDP features the key element of the West Dundee economic development effort: the willingness to partner with entities both public and private to promote positive economic activities within the community.
 The EDP combines the various components relevant to attracting, retaining and supporting commercial and development activity in West Dundee into booklet form, and will be used to present to commercial enterprises the opportunities our community has to offer.
 It includes the three studies described below, in addition to longstanding economic incentive programs utilized by the Village and numerous other supporting documents.
 The EDP was formally adopted by the Village Board in May of 2015.

 In 2014, the Village of West Dundee engaged the consulting team of Hitchcock Design Group and Business Districts, Inc. to evaluate the assets, opportunities, community feedback and potential strategies to develop a plan to reinvigorate downtown West Dundee.
 West Dundee residents, officials and business owners participated in the development of the West Dundee Downtown Plan, attached below.
 The Downtown Plan was formally adopted by the Village Board on April 20, 2015.
 The Downtown Plan provides a conceptual framework for recommended policy, operational, capital and private property improvements to enhance the downtown environment.
-The Village will utilize the Downtown Plan as a framework and guide to both set in motion a plan for potential public improvements, and to engage and encourage thoughtful private development and investment in downtown West Dundee.
+The Village has utilized the Downtown Plan as a framework and guide to both set in motion a plan for public improvements, and to engage and encourage thoughtful private development and investment in downtown West Dundee.
+For more information on Downtown Plan Implementation, view the Development Projects section of this page, in the right-hand column.

 In 2013, the Villages of West Dundee, East Dundee, Carpentersville and Elgin received a grant to work with the Chicago Metropolitan Planning Council (CMAP) to evaluate the present and future housing needs of the community.
 The results of the Fox Valley Homes for a Changing Region study were received in 2014 and the report has been made a part of the Village’s EDP.
 The final report includes several recommendations regarding policy and operational changes, and areas of focus in terms of the types of housing that are lacking and for which demand is expected to increase in the coming years.
 The results of this study provide an important planning tool that will assist the Village in thoughtfully mapping its future residential development, which plays an important role in economic development.